SixSq/old.sixsq.github.com/about-us.md

   <h1>For Journalists and Editors</h1>
   <h3>A more official SixSq definition:</h3>
   <p>
 SixSq provides cloud computing solutions to national and international companies of all sizes.
-We specialise in process automation, bringing financial benefits to our customers via our unique products.
+We specialise in process automation, bringing financial benefits to our customers via our unique products:
+<a href="/products/slipstream.html">SlipStream&reg;</a> and <a href="/products/nuvlabox.html">NuvlaBox&reg;</a>.
 SixSq prides itself in promoting cloud neutral solutions for this fast moving IT sector.
 Our team, which consists of highly skilled software engineers, developers and system administrators from many different countries, is based in Geneva, Switzerland, and embraces the Swiss ideals of excellence, innovation and precision.
 We strive to build long-lasting partnerships and collaborations with all of our customers.
   </p>
 </div>
 </div>